New York - Beijing

 212 629 7262 x 37

 Camille joined Steven Holl Architects in September 2017 as Graphics Specialist and Marketing Coordinator.
 She graduated from Barnard College, Columbia University in 2015 with a B.A. in Urban Studies (Architecture) and Economics.
+She also studied Urban Planning and Design at the Bartlett School of the Built Environment at University College London.

 Steven Myron Holl Foundation